 The current building that houses Shuksan Healthcare Center on 1530 James Street was originally constructed in 1959, opening its doors as Shuksan Convalescent Center in 1960 (pictured below).

 The facility transitioned service lines along with ownership over the next several decades, but always maintained “Shuksan” in its name.
-Local businessman Jim Roe (dba JK&L Inc.), who had previously co-owned the facility with a business partner, purchased the facility outright in 2001.
+Local businessman Jim Roe (dba WAATU Inc.), who had previously co-owned the facility with a business partner, purchased the facility outright in 2001.